 A daily online game (Pick 3) was started in 1980, bringing a significant increase in sales (about 24% higher in fiscal year 1981 than in 1976).
-A second daily game (Pick 4) was added in 1984.
-Although several years had flat or slightly declining sales, the overall sales trend was upward, with gross sales exceeding \$2 billion in fiscal year 2007.
+In 1984 a second daily game (Pick 4) was added.
+Although several years saw flat or slightly declining sales, the overall sales trend was upward, with gross sales exceeding \$2 billion in fiscal year 2007.
 A third daily game (My3) was added in 2012, but was discontinued in 2014.

 A weekly "Lotto" game was added in 1983.
-A second weekly "Lotto" game was added in 1986 but replaced with a "Lotto 7" game in 1987.
+A second weekly "Lotto" game was added in 1986 but replaced with "Lotto 7" in 1987.
 "Lotto 7" was replaced in 1988 with a game now called "Lucky Day."
-The Lotto game returned to its twice-weekly drawing format in 1990, expanded to five days a week in 1998, and became a daily game in 2004.
+The Lotto game returned to its twice-weekly drawing format in 1990; was expanded to five days a week in 1998; and became a daily game in 2004.

 Current lottery games include the three twice-daily games (Pick 3, Pick 4, and "Lucky Day"); "Lotto" with three drawings per week; and about 55 instant games.
-What is now called "Mega Millions"-a multistate lotto game conducted jointly with 43 other states-began in September 1996 with drawings on Tuesdays and Fridays.
+What is now called "Mega Millions"-a multistate lotto game conducted with 43 other states-began in September 1996 with drawings on Tuesdays and Fridays.
 Powerball-a multistate lottery that Illinois joined in 2010-is conducted jointly with 43 other states and has drawings on Wednesdays and Saturdays.
 The occasional Millionaire Raffle, in which four prizes of \$1 million and numerous lesser prizes are awarded, began in February 2007.

 A 2009 law required the Department of Revenue (now the Department of the Lottery) to contract with a private manager to manage lottery operations.
 The private manager was to implement a pilot program to sell lottery tickets on the Internet if the U.S. Department of Justice approved.
 A 2012 law allowed Powerball to be added to the pilot program.
+A 2016 law removed the word "pilot" from the program description, but said that the law authorizing the sale of lottery tickets on the Internet would be repealed on July 1, 2017.

-The Department of Revenue contracted with Northstar Lottery Group for it to manage lottery operations starting on July 1, 2011.
+The Department of Revenue contracted for Northstar Lottery Group to manage lottery operations starting on July 1, 2011.
 Then-Governor Quinn terminated the contract in December 2014, but the Illinois Attorney General disapproved the termination agreement.
 On September 18, 2015, Governor Rauner announced an agreement under which Northstar Lottery Group will be terminated on January 1, 2017 or when the state selects a new private manager-whichever occurs first.